EPA’s Electronic Reporting Rule

 - Phase 1

-This phase will include Discharge Monitoring Reports and the Sewage/Sludge Biosolids annual program reports.
+This phase includes Discharge Monitoring Reports and the Sewage/Sludge Biosolids annual program reports.

 - Phase 2

-This phase will begin just before the conclusion of Phase I and will include General Permit Reports, Concentrated Animal Feeding Operation Annual Program Reports, Municipal Separate Storm Sewer System Program Reports, Pretreatment Program Reports, Significant Industrial User Compliance Reports in Municipalities Without Approved Pretreatment Programs, Sewer Overflow/Bypass Event Reports, and CWA 316(b) Annual Reports.
-Per the EPA, electronic reporting of Phase II data groups must be fully implemented by Dec.
-21, 2020.
-Updates on this phase will be available on this web page.
+This phase includes General Permit Reports, Concentrated Animal Feeding Operation Annual Program Reports, Municipal Separate Storm Sewer System Program Reports, Pretreatment Program Reports, Significant Industrial User Compliance Reports in Municipalities Without Approved Pretreatment Programs, Sewer Overflow/Bypass Event Reports, and CWA 316(b) Annual Reports.
+Per the EPA, electronic reporting of Phase 2 data groups must be fully implemented by Dec.
+21, 2025.

 The rule does not change what information is required.
 It only changes the method by which information is provided: electronic rather than paper-based.